Black hole: Physical parameters

 for a black hole of mass M. Black holes with the minimum possible mass satisfying this inequality are called extremal.
 Solutions of Einstein's equations that violate this inequality exist, but they do not possess an event horizon.
-These solutions have so-called naked singularities that can be observed from the outside, and hence are deemed unphysical.
-The cosmic censorship hypothesis rules out the formation of such singularities, when they are created through the gravitational collapse of realistic matter.
-This is supported by numerical simulations.
+These solutions have so-called naked singularities that can be observed from the outside.
+Because these singularities make the universe inherently unpredictable, many physicists believe they could not exist.
+The weak cosmic censorship hypothesis, proposed by Sir Roger Penrose, rules out the formation of such singularities, when they are created through the gravitational collapse of realistic matter.
+However, this theory has not yet been proven, and some physicists believe that naked singularities could exist.
+It is also unknown whether black holes could even become extremal, forming naked singularities, since natural processes counteract increasing spin and charge when a black hole becomes near-extremal.